 The main objective of the project is to develop a sustainable strategy to destroy stocks of unwanted ODS in Algeria.
-Implementation of the project will contribute to the establishment of local destruction capacity for the disposal of ODS waste and other chemical waste in Algeria, which can be used by, and / or replicated in, other countries in the North African Region.
+Implementation of the project will contribute to the establishment of local destruction capacity for the disposal of ODS waste and other chemical waste in Algeria, which can be replicated in other countries in the North African Region.